-The full benefits of digital cartography can only be realized when the required data are already in computer-readable form.
-There is now a large primary sector within the computer mapping industry mainly concerned with the collection, processing, validation, maintenance and distribution of spatial data.
-This sector includes the national mapping agencies, such as the Ordnance Survey of Great Britain and the United States Geological Survey, various census organizations, including the Office of Population Censuses and Surveys of England and Wales and the United States Bureau of the Census, a number of private surveying, digitizing and scanning agencies, and those involved in the collection, processing and distribution of remotely sensed images^{9,26-28}.
-Although early work in digital cartography had been concerned with conceptual, logical and physical models of vector and raster data29 and spatial data processing30-33, the rate of growth of spatial databases is necessitating research and development of even more efficient procedures for the capture, checking, editing, processing, compact storage, indexing, integration, update and retrieval of spatial data captured in different formats from numerous sources.
-The relatively new subfield of digital mapping (see Figure 1) is concerned with the creation, maintenance and performance of very large spatial databases.
+The full benefits of digital cartography can only be realised when the required data are already in computer-readable form.
+There is now a large primary sector within the computer mapping industry which is mainly concerned with the collection, processing, validation, maintenance and distribution of spatial data.
+This sector includes the national mapping agencies, such as the Ordnance Survey of Great Britain and the United States Geological Survey, various census organisations, including the Office of Population Censuses and Surveys of England and Wales and the United States Bureau of the Census, a number of private surveying, digitising and scanning agencies, those involved in the collection, processing and distribution of remotely sensed images and many others (see for example Department of Environment, 1987; Lane, 1988; Walford et al, 1989 and Mapping Awareness, 1989).
+Although early work in digital cartography had been concerned with conceptual, logical and physical models of vector and raster data (Peuquet, 1984) and spatial data processing (Davis and McCullagh, 1975; Harvard Laboratory, dates vary; Nagy and Wagle, 1979; Freeman and Pieroni, 1980), the rate of growth of spatial databases is necessitating research and development of even more efficient procedures for the capture, checking, editing, processing, compact storage, indexing, integration, update and retrieval of spatial data captured in different formats from numerous sources.
+The relatively new sub-field of digital mapping (see Figure 2) is concerned with the creation, maintenance and performance of very large spatial databases.